Images of People of Color photographed in Black and White as seen through the lens of a white photographer

 In Environmental Portraits, a major concern is the background.
 Most of the time when and where you encounter the prospective subject, the surrounding may be extremely busy.
 The trick is to decide where you want to take your photo prior to even engaging the subject.
 However, wherever you are first with the subject, proceed to take a series of photos.
 Do not worry about anything, since these are to be discarded!

 The purpose here is simply to further establish trust with this new friend.
 After this initial shoot, suggest moving some place with better lighting or backdrop.
-My first image on the page, Girl with Braids, occurred in a second location.
+My first image on the page, “Young and Proud”, occurred in a second location.
 Initially she was in a crowd at a festival.
 After a few photos, I suggested we move about 20 feet with a open area behind her.
 The confusion of the festival was immediately behind me, yet she appears isolated with a diffused backdrop.